alexamies/chinesenotes-go/README.md

 The reverse index is based on unigrams and bigrams with a BM25 formula to give the most relevant documents for a given text search.
-To generates the reverse index install the `cnreader` command line tool https://github.com/alexamies/chinesenotes.com/tree/master/go/src/cnreader
+To generate the reverse index install the `cnreader` command line tool https://github.com/alexamies/chinesenotes.com/tree/master/go/src/cnreader